JakeTurner616/JakeTurner616.github.io/README.md

 ## Scripts

-update_readmes.py is used to bootstrap README files into the `_pages/` directory:
+update_readmes.py is used to bootstrap project README files from an upstream source:

 ```bash
 python scripts/update_readmes.py